slimjack/ExtJS-Interfaces/README.md

 Tested with ExtJs 5.1 and DeftJS5

 ##Interface Manager
-Ext.InterfaceManager provides functionality for registering interfaces and defining their implementations.
+Ext.InterfaceManager provides functionality for registering of interfaces and defining their implementations.
 It also extends Ext.Base class with methods to work with interfaces.

 ###Interface definition